sladiri/sam-cerebral/README.md

   - [ ] Specify _Bolt-on Shim Layer_ in TLA+
   - [ ] Implement _Bolt-on Shim Layer_
   - [x] Refactor shim module to be sub-module?
+  - [ ] Prevent automatic example post by more than one user?

 - [ ] SAM container
   - [ ] Compute: Mark action specific cancel buttons as disabled.